 Brands will sometimes choose a chart with high visual impact, even though the data isn’t necessarily best represented by that chart.
 Likewise, we often see brands choose a beautiful, highly interactive chart that may seem impressive at first, but it doesn’t end up being valuable to the end-user experience.
 Bar charts might seem boring or not as fancy from a product design perspective.
 But depending on your user and the information they are trying to retrieve from your visualization, it may be the best way to showcase their data.

+Now that we have the common mistakes taken care of let’s look a few ways to really turn up the power of your visualizations.
 Turning user data into compelling visualizations may sound complicated.
 But it doesn’t have to be.
 Fortunately, there are many simple ways to turn your users’ data into inviting visualizations that keep them engaged and focused on the underlying data.

 Be Bold and Rely on Simplicity